yairg98/Artificial-Intelligence/Neural Net/concrete_dataset/README.txt

 The output variable of the original dataset is Concrete compressive strength (MPa).
-However, for use with this project, the output has been changed:
+However, for use with this project, the output variable has been changed from continuous to binary such that:

-	1 - compressive strength > 40 MPa
+	1 -> compressive strength > 40 MPa
-	0 - compressive strength <= 40 MPa
+	0 -> compressive strength <= 40 MPa

 --------------------------------------------------------------------------------